 We reserve the right to make changes to this Notice.
 We reserve the right to make the revised Notice effective for Health Information we already have about you, as well as information we receive in the future.
 We will post a copy of the current Notice at our offices and make copies available upon request.

-For questions about any information contained in this Privacy Notice, contact:
+For questions about any information contained in this Privacy Notice or to file a grievance, contact:

 1726 Howard Avenue,